mergesort/slack-themes/README.md

 Great question!

 Below every preview image is a series of hex values.
-To add the theme to your Slack, open your team, open preferences [as demonstrated below](), and pick `Sidebar Theme` option.
+To add the theme to your Slack, open your team, open preferences (press cmd + comma on a Mac, no clue on Windows, but it should be somewhere easily accessible), and pick `Sidebar Theme` option.
 You should see a button that says `Feeling adventurous?
 You can customize your theme and share it with others.` You can paste the hex values in there, and voila, you have a custom theme.

 ##So without further ado, themes!